Helping your training through COVID-19

 3. Flexible training

 We have now created a new, more flexible service called MyProCoach™ UNLIMITED Athlete.
-This gives you access to all 800 of my premium plans, plus TrainingPeaks Premium and ongoing email coach support for any training questions or advice.
+This enables you to swap between all 800 of my premium plans, plus TrainingPeaks Premium and ongoing email coach support for any training questions or advice.

 Prices range from $15.30/mth to $28.90/mth – depending whether you only do Running events or already have TrainingPeaks Premium.